CLIMAAX/crabook/crabook/CRA_steps/analysis/hazard_data_wip.md

 ### Observations

-Observations comprise information from surface weather stations and other platforms that monitor the state of the earth system like aircraft and satellites.
+Observations comprise information from surface weather stations and other platforms that monitor the state of the Earth system like aircraft and satellites.
 Consistent and quality-controlled timeseries of observations can be a source of reliable and accurate local information.
 Some stations have long historical records suitable for analysis of the local climate of the past.
-However, differences in measurement techniques and equipment complicate comparisons between observational records in time and space.
+However, differences in measurement techniques and equipment can complicate comparisons between observational records in time and space.
-The spatial and temporal coverage of station data in general is often incomplete and highly local events, e.g., precipitation extremes, may be missed by the network.
+The spatial and temporal coverage of station data is often incomplete and highly local events, e.g., precipitation extremes, may be missed by the network.
-Satellites can cover large areas but only pass infrequently over a specific area if placed in a polar orbit.
+Satellites cover large areas in general but only pass infrequently over a specific area if placed in a polar orbit.
-Gridded observation datasets aim to fill gaps in the coverage by combining observations from different sources with statistical techniques.
+Gridded observation datasets aim to fill gaps in the coverage by combining observations from different sources with interpolation and statistical techniques.

 :::{dropdown} E-OBS